PolicyEngine/policyengine-api/README.md

 # License

 Distributed under the AGPL License.
-See `LICENCE` for more info.
+See `LICENSE` for more info.

 # Acknowledgements